 - After 30 minutes, check for swelling or a change in the color of the skin.
 Compare the limb that has the splint with the one that doesn’t.

 - When you take the splint off, your child’s skin may have small, red marks and indents where the edges of the splint pressed into the skin.
 If these don’t go away after 30 minutes, the fit of the splint may need to be adjusted.

 Care of the Splint

-- To clean the splint, use rubbing alcohol or soap and cool water.
-Dry it thoroughly.
+- Clean the splint with rubbing alcohol or soap and cool water.
+Dry it well.

-- Hand-wash the splint with mild soap and water.
+- Hand-wash the straps with mild soap and water.

 - Please bring the splint to all clinic and office visits.

-- Your child’s doctor and therapist will tell you when your child can stop using the splint.
+- Your child’s doctor and hand therapist will tell you when they can stop using the splint.